Introduction: Easy 3D Topographical Maps With Slicer

 Assembly is easy and quite fun for simpler maps.
 Just glue each layer one at a time (you did lay them out in order, right?), using the scored lines as a guide.
 You pretty much can't go wrong provided you're careful to line everything up.

-This example was Mt Taranaki, a beautiful Fuji-esque volcano on the west coast of New Zealand's North Island, rendered in corrugated cardboard.
+The example in the video is Mt Taranaki, a beautiful Fuji-esque volcano on the west coast of New Zealand's North Island, rendered in corrugated cardboard.
 The vertical scale is slightly exaggerated.
 This glue-up took me 10 minutes.
 The time lapse was recorded using my orbiting time lapse rig.

 Use the appropriate glue for your material.
 A glue stick is fine for cardboard.